mridulchaudhary24/Web-dev-and-ML-project/README.md

 # Web-dev-and-ML-project
-In this repository i have stored a project in which i have deployed a ML model on web
+Hello guys,
+In this project I have made a website which takes certain number of inputs from user and predicts the chances in percentage whether a person is having any heart disease or not and also advices the person whether he/she should book an appointment with doctor or not.

+For ML model I used python
+For frontend I used HTML and CSS
+For backend I used flask